avgerin0s/pkg-elasticsearch-curator/README.rst

 Curator version 4.

-\* It appears that AWS ES `does not allow access to the snapshot status endpoint`_ for either 1.x or 2.x versions.
+\* It appears that AWS ES `does not allow access to the snapshot status endpoint`_ for the 1.x, 2.x, 5.1, and 5.3 versions.
 This prevents Curator 3 from being used to make snapshots.

 .. _does not allow access to the snapshot status endpoint: https://github.com/elastic/curator/issues/796

+?
+Curator 4 and 5 should work with AWS ES 5.x, but the
+``/_cluster/state/metadata`` endpoint is still not fully supported (see #880).
+If a future patch fixes this, then Curator 4 and 5 should work with AWS ES 5.x.

 Build Status
 ------------